richardp2/richardp2.github.io/race-reports/_posts/2017-03-08-newport-half.md

 I settled into a good pace that I felt I could keep up for the duration, based on my running recently.
 The race was going well, the sun was out, the crowds were cheering and I felt good.
 Coming through Caerleon there was a lot of support from the [club][crc] and the locals so it was good.
-The wind was quite strong along the cycle path, but as I wasn't looking for a PB, I wasn't worried.
+The wind was quite strong along the cycle path, but it wasn't really an issue.
 The 1:35 pace group dragged me along for a little while, but I managed to let them go in Caerleon so I had a bit more space.
 Unfortunately when I got to about 9 miles everything got a whole lot more difficult!
 For some reason, my legs just seemed to give up the ghost and it was like I was trying to run with lead boots.
 I really struggled with those last 4 miles and even walked for a fair bit.
 It was not a pleasant experience, but I finished :smiley:.
-I'm not entirely sure what happened given it all seemed to be going well up to 9 miles, but as I wasn't going for a PB I don't really mind.
+I'm not entirely sure what happened given it all seemed to be going well up to 9 miles.
 The only problem was that it took away from the enjoyment of the event.
-[St Davids Hospice Care][sdhc] have put together a good half marathon, the weather was great (_apart from some of the high winds we experienced_), the medal and t-shirt were really nice, but I didn't enjoy the last couple of miles
-:disappointed: which is a bit of a shame.
+[St Davids Hospice Care][sdhc] have put together a good half marathon, the weather was great (_apart from some of the high winds we experienced_), the medal and t-shirt were really nice, but I didn't enjoy the last couple of miles :disappointed: which is a bit of a shame.

-Ah well, I just need to put this one behind me and start preparing for my next race, which is the [Gloucester City Marathon][gcm] on 06 August 2017 at 08:00.
-I'm really looking forward to this one and to getting back into marathon training again.
+Ah well, I just need to put this one behind me and start preparing for my next challenge, which is the [Gloucester City Marathon][gcm] on 06 August 2017 at 08:00.
+I'm really looking forward to this and to getting back into marathon training again.
 Hopefully this time, the course will have been accurately measured :wink:.